KCLOSS/gradle-bluej-jar/README.md

  - Configuration (not include `.class` files, not include certain libraries, etc.)
  - Research whether the JAR is required to be a 'fat JAR', and if not, add an option to disable this
+   - Research whether the libs must be copied to `+libs` if the JAR is fat
  - Possible `project.bluej` generation, to allow classes to be placed nicely in BlueJ's graph view
  - `README.TXT` generation from top-level readme files or from `package-info.java` javadoc.
  - Task to open the resulting JAR in BlueJ, for testing.
+ - Task to change Source Set(s) used